 Coordinates: 50° 0′ 38.20″ N, 110° 06′ 48.32″ W

-If you’re ever flying over Canada spot a giant head with a headdress, you’ll know you’ve reached the Badlands Guardian, a natural rock formation that looks eerily human-like.
+If you are flying over Canada and spot a giant head wearing a headdress, you are seeing the Badlands Guardian.
+It is a natural rock formation that looks like a human face.

 Coordinates: 31.029° N, 37.641° E